vercre/vc/docs/src/using/issuance/index.md

 ## Implementing the API

-In the next sections, we will cover implementing the API, in particualar [endpoints](./endpoints.md) and [providers](./provders.md).
+In the next sections, we will cover implementing the API, in particular [endpoints](./endpoints.md) and [providers](./provders.md).

 ### Working example